EmaroLab/armor_rds_tutorial/README.md

   args: ['isGoingTo', 'robot2', 'bedroom1']"
 ```

 Ouch!
 To reach their target both robots should be in the same room, and this is inferred by the reasoner in the house ontology.
-Therefore, one of the robot stopped, and it will move in a free room (i.e., the living room).
-Don't worry.
-The robot will go back to its goal?? destination soon.
+Therefore, one of the robot stopped, and it will move in a larger room (i.e., the living room).

 In the meanwhile, pay attention to some new command: